Campbell Creek Trail Improvements (Multi-Year Phased Construction)

 See access side bar link for digital detour maps.

 Approximately 1 mile of trail rehabilitation from West Dimond Blvd. to Minnesota Dr.; including all associated neighborhood trail spurs.
-The project elements will include the rehabilitation/replacement of cracked and heaving asphalt, streambank restoration, bridges, underpasses, amenity upgrades and improved signage and wayfinding.
-The trail is currently 8.5 feet wide asphalt surface, this will remain the same with the addition of two-foot wide soft-surface shoulders on each side of the trail.
+The project elements include the rehabilitation/replacement of cracked and heaving asphalt, streambank restoration, bridges, underpasses, amenity upgrades and improved signage and wayfinding.
+The trail is currently 8.5 feet wide asphalt surface, with the addition of two-foot wide soft-surface shoulders on each side of the trail.

-The scope will include approximately 1 mile of trail rehabilitation from Minnesota Dr. to Arctic Blvd.; this phase will be a continuation of phase 1 rehabilitation.
+The scope included approximately 1.5 miles of trail rehabilitation from Minnesota Dr. to west of C St..; this phase was a continuation of phase 1 rehabilitation.

 The scope includes approximately 1.5 miles of trail rehabilitation from 76th Avenue at the Taku Park north parking lot to Lynwood Park.

 Schedule: began in 2018 and will continue until summer 2019.

 Maeve Nevins-Lavtar, Project Manager/Senior Park Planner, (907)-343-4135 or NevinsLavtarMV@muni.org.